utpal-barman/Expense-Tracker-flutter-app/README.md

 This project is a starting point for a Flutter application which can track expenses.

-This project is still on developement.
+This project is still on developement

+This app can run both on IOS and Android.